ardacanbakis/asianKitchen/README.md

 # Asian Kitchen Project

-This project is a dynamic menu website for an Asian kitchen.
+This project is a dynamic menu website for a restaurant.
 It showcases different dishes from Korean, Japanese, and Chinese cuisines.
 The website allows users to filter dishes by cuisine type and includes a dark/light theme toggle for better user experience.

 ## Live Demo